bazengin/Linux/README.md

 # Linux
-My Documentation and Solutions in Linux
+My Documentation and Solutions in Linux.
+For your pleasure.
 Enjoy!